BIOLOGY AND MEDICINE

 Samuel S. Bowser, New York State Department of Health, and Anthony D. Hansen, Magee Scientific Company.

 Research diving over the past two decades has yielded important insights into the ecological importance of giant (larger than 1 millimeter) foraminifera in McMurdo Sound.
 Unfortunately, the in situ behavior of these single-celled organisms and their interactions within the food web can be observed only in "snapshots" during summer dives, when algal production is at a maximum under 24-hour light.
 Much would be learned by observing foraminifera over extended periods, to study mobility, response to food availability, and other directed behaviors.
-It would be valuable to be able to extend observations to the winter months to study these organisms in the dark, with no algal production, and to experimentally manipulate in situ conditions and observe the behavioral response.
+It would be valuable to be able to extend observations to the winter months in order to study these organisms in the dark, with no algal production, and to experimentally manipulate in situ conditions and observe the behavioral response.

 Research diving requires costly support and cannot provide extended observation of individual organisms.
 Moreover, the logistical requirements, costs, complexities, and risks of winter diving at remote locations in Antarctica are prohibitive.
 However, human diving is not required to make long-term in situ observations.
 Technology and communications have advanced to the point where it is feasible and practical to install video macro- and microview cameras in a submersible enclosure; they can transmit both live and sequential time-lapse images over the Internet to a remote user throughout the year.
 Such an instrumentation platform could then be used for experimental manipulation of the environment.